Default Notice

 If the taxpayer cannot meet these requirements when the payment plan is set up, or any additional requirements thereafter, then the payment plan will be in default.
 The taxpayer will not be able to reestablish an agreement once it is in default.

-Take one of the following actions to reestablish the taxpayer's Installment Payment Agreement:
+Pay the remaining tax liability in full, or take one of the following actions to reestablish your Installment Payment Agreement:

-• If the taxpayer did not pay the required installment payment amount, paid late, or if a scheduled payment was declined, they must make the installment payment within 30 days of the date on the taxpayer's notice.
-If the taxpayer's payment is processed timely, the taxpayer's Installment Payment Agreement will be automatically reestablished.
+• If you did not pay the required installment payment amount, paid late, or if a scheduled payment was declined: Make the installment payment within 30 days of the date on the Default notice.
+If the payment is processed timely, the Installment Payment Agreement will be automatically reestablished.

-• If the taxpayer filed a return but did not pay the amount due, they must pay the amount due in full within 30 days of the date on the taxpayer's notice.
-After making the payment, call the number on the taxpayer's notice to reestablish the Installment Payment Agreement.
+• If you filed a return but did not pay the amount due: Pay the amount due in full within 30 days of the date on the Default notice.
+After making the payment, call the number on the Default notice to reestablish the Installment Payment Agreement.

-• If the taxpayer did not file a return by the due date, they must file the return and pay any tax due in full within 30 days of the date on the taxpayer's notice.
-After filing the return and paying any tax due in full, they must call the number on the taxpayer's notice to reestablish the Installment Payment Agreement.
+• If you did not file a return by the due date: File the return and pay any tax due in full within 30 days of the date on the Default notice.
+After filing the return and paying any tax due in full, call the number on the Default notice to reestablish the Installment Payment Agreement.

-If the taxpayer did not take one of the actions listed in the What should I do? section, the Department will begin forced collection actions and the taxpayer may be charged a 20% Collection Assistance Fee.
-Examples of forced collection actions could include:
+If you do not take one of the actions listed in the What should I do? section, the Department will begin forced collection actions, and you may be charged a 20% Collection Assistance Fee.
+Examples could include:

 • Deducting 10% of the taxpayer's wages paid before deductions